 But perhaps, in our very fast changing world, we can no longer look at any of the values, like fairness with present day eyes.
 Science and technology are changing at such a rapid pace that even the context we are trying to define fairness in may not apply in 2, 3 or 5 years from now.

 At the end of the book Sapiens, A brief history of human kind, Yuval Harari takes a glance forward at what is coming to be a very near reality (and he wrote this book 4 years ago FYI).
 He discusses the wonders of what humans have accomplished at engineering the world around us with machinery, and computers for example to create the world around us, and that the ability to engineer inside of the mind and body is developing at breakthrough speed.
 He writes…”sports associations and educational institutions need to redefine fair play and achievement…as they all (government, businesses as well) must deal with the conundrums of bioengineering, cyborgs and inorganic life.”
-In other words, doping to enhance for performance for example, which be child’s play when we start dealing with micro chip technology embedded in the body.
+In other words, doping to enhance for performance for example, which will be child’s play when we start dealing with micro chip technology embedded in the body.

 Perhaps we will have to have Olympics, Para Olympics, Special Olympics and Bionic Olympics.
 That will keep it Fair!